indykiss/DataStructures-Algos/Python101.md

     for(let i = 0; i < nums.length; i+=2)
     ==
     for i in range(0, len(nums), 2)

-Basic for/ in, no index:
-    for char in/of arr:
-    ==
-    for char in arr:

 Key, val through a dictionary:
     dic = {'1':"hi", '2':"bye"}